 - Anew Returner for Lyle Dylandy in Gundam 00.
 Lyle goes into a Heroic BSOD after.

 - And lest we forget, Yurin L'Ciel for Flit Asuno from the latest series Gundam Age.
 Seeing Flit completely lose it afterwards makes this depressing scene worse.
 Her death haunts him for the next seventy years, as he tries his hardest to slaughter all the Vagans he possibly can in revenge.

 - Four Murasame is the most prominent in Zeta Gundam for Kamille, although she wasn't the first or last death that would drive him forward in this series.

-- And, of course, the original that all other usually nod to Lalah Sune in Mobile Suit Gundam She turns out to be an especially interesting case, since she died saving Char by throwing herself in front of Amuro's beam saber strike, leading to Char and Amuro blaming each other for her death for almost the rest of their lives.
+- And, of course, the original that all others usually nod to, Lalah Sune in Mobile Suit Gundam.
+She turns out to be an especially interesting case, since she died saving Char by throwing herself in front of Amuro's beam saber strike, leading to Char and Amuro blaming each other for her death for almost the rest of their lives.